awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.NamingRulesDataTypes.md

 ### Sets<a name="HowItWorks.DataTypes.SetTypes"></a>

-DynamoDB supports types that represent sets of Number, String, or Binary values\.
-All of the elements within a set must be of the same type\.
+DynamoDB supports types that represent sets of number, string, or binary values\.
+All the elements within a set must be of the same type\.
 For example, an attribute of type Number Set can only contain numbers; String Set can only contain strings; and so on\.

 There is no limit on the number of values in a set, as long as the item containing the values fits within the DynamoDB item size limit \(400 KB\)\.

 Each value within a set must be unique\.
-The order of the values within a set is not preserved; therefore, your applications must not rely on any particular order of elements within the set\.
+The order of the values within a set is not preserved\.
+Therefore, your applications must not rely on any particular order of elements within the set\.
 Finally, DynamoDB does not support empty sets\.

 The following example shows a string set, a number set, and a binary set: